nadiaverdha/AppliedDeepLearning/README.md

 |My Model II (w/ fine-tuning Encoder) |55.78|35.71|22.13|13.82
 |My Model III (Model II,trained w/ changed params for 3 more epochs) |55.93|34.82|21.12|13.71

+For Model I, I basically implemented and used same parameters as in the Paper and did not fine-tune the encoder.
+However, somehow my results were different.
+A reason for that could be that I used Resnet50 as an Encoder while the paper uses VGGnet.
+In order to fine-tune my model and to somehow improve the results, I decided to fine-tune the used encoder.
+As seen in the table above this led to a slight improvement of the results.
+What was interesting during the training process of model II was that the model improved itself for the first few epochs and then it stagnated, so I decided,despite the fact, that early stopping was triggered, to continue training the model for a few other epochs.
+However, I changed some parameters, such as :
+- Decrease regularization parameter alpha_c and descreased the strength of regularization of the model
+- Decreased lr_decay_factor which might lead to the model converging more slowly

+Even though BLEU-4 of model III seemed to increase during training, this was not the case when evaluating the model on test set.

 #### Actual Work-Breakdown Structure
 - Dataset Collection - I used an already available dataset
 - Data Preparation - This part of the project, I had not taken into consideration previously, even though it plays the most important role in getting the project started.
-It took me up to 1 week to explore my data, and write the `loader.py` and `vocab.py` files.
+It took me up to 1.5 weeks to explore my data, and write the `loader.py` and `vocab.py` files.
 - Design and build of a model - As expected, it was the most challenging part as it was my first time creating a model from scratch.
 This part took me 2 weeks.
 - Train of the model - Took 5 days
-- Fine Tuning -
+- Fine Tuning -  It took me 5 day